wakatime/vscode-wakatime/README.md

 Errors outside the scope of vscode-wakatime go to `$HOME/.wakatime/wakatime.log` from [wakatime-cli][wakatime-cli help].

+If your error message contains "won't send heartbeat due to backoff" then delete your `~/.wakatime/wakatime-internal.cfg` file to trigger an API connection so we can see the real error message.

 The [How to Debug Plugins][how to debug] guide shows how to check when coding activity was last received from your editor using the [Plugins Status Page][plugins status page].

 **Microsoft Windows Only:** Using WakaTime behind a corporate proxy?
 Try enabling your Windows Root Certs inside VS Code with the [win-ca][winca] extension: